thingsboard/thingsboard.github.io/_includes/docs/user-guide/notifications.md

 ### Recipients

-The "Recipients" tab displays the list of notification recipients.
-You may create and delete notification recipients here.
+The "Recipients" tab displays the list of notification recipient groups.
+You may create and delete notification recipient groups here.

 {% include images-gallery.html imageCollection="notification-center-recipients" %}